richiebtlr852/TAC_ETL_project/README.md

 SnowPipe and applicable components (file format object, external stages etc) is setup using AWS CodeBuild, to collect files from S3 bucket and load them into Snowflake landing

-Lambda function pulls files ('accident', 'vehicle') from TAC Website and copies them into S3 raw bucket.
+Lambda function connects to the TAC website, grabs files ('accident', 'vehicle') and copies them into S3 raw bucket.
 Lambda function also deployed using AWS CodeBuild

 S3 raw bucket sends event trigger to SnowPipe.
 Snowpipe loads the files into landing stage within Snowflake.